everydayhero/health/README.md

 {"name":"mad_max","hostname":"troll.home.gateway","revision":"f211ba6f8cb9b92584bebbe8ad171639b69de816","pid":46582,"parent_id":46564,"platform":{"name":"rails","version":"4.2.0"}}
 ```

-The default configuration pulls the revision from git in development and test
+The default configuration pulls the revision from `Rails.root.join("REVISION")`
-and `Rails.root.join("REVISION")` in production.
-The revision default can be
+when it is present, and git otherwise.
+The revision default can be configured
-configured through the engine:
+through the engine:

 ```
 module MadMax